Eleven-year-old Michael Carey was the first person to be buried in Glasnevin Cemetary, the most famous place to be laid to rest in Ireland.

 However, the site doesn’t only hold the graves of the famous.
 According to the Irish Independent, nearly 800,000 people have been buried in Glasnevin in unmarked mass graves due to the enormous death toll from the Great Famine of the 1840s and a later cholera epidemic.

-Here are ten most famous Irish people who have been laid to rest there:
+In memory of the anniversary of its opening, here are ten most famous Irish people who have been laid to rest there:

 1. Daniel O'Connell (1775-1847)

 Called the “Great Liberator,” O’Connell was an Irish political leader and a campaigner for Catholic Emancipation and the repeal of the Act of Union.

 The founder and leader of the Irish Parliamentary Party, who was sent to an early grave by a scandalous adultery case.

 Muse of WB Yeats, Gonne was an English-born actress won over to Irish nationalism.
 Was imprisoned as a rebel leader.

 4. Eamon de Valera (1882-1975)

 A leader in Ireland’s struggle for independence, founder of the Fianna Fail political party, and de Valera also served as Prime Minister and President of Ireland.
 Glasnevin had a new phone system installed for his funeral.